darkone23/amon-log/README.md

 ## TODO

-Add functionality to wrap an exception class with amon logging
+Add functionality to wrap (i.e. extend) an exception class with amon logging

 ## License